 SC: I use photography as a medium and not as an end by itself.
 It’s just a tool that I combine with other materials or forms of expression to achieve a specific goal.
-That’s maybe why I consider myself more as a conceptual artist than a photographer.
-Research is fundamental in my work, probably more than technics because the meaning is the only thing that really matters to me and I have to transcribe this meaning in my work in a receivable and understandable way for the viewer.
+That’s maybe why I consider myself more a conceptual artist than a photographer.
+Research is fundamental in my work – probably more than technics because the meaning is the only thing that really matters to me and I have to transcribe this meaning in my work in an understandable way for the viewer.

 The combination is done naturally.
 Since its invention by Louis Daguerre, photography has replaced painting as the main mode of representation of the world and has become a valuable tool for research documentation and transmission of knowledge.
 However, even if the images are part of our representation of the real world, even if they influence it, they’re not the real world.
 Our massive exposure to images, particularly through the media, tends to create a distance and a disengagement of individuals.
 And this is the core of my work: to question the viewer about their responsibilities as an individual.

 A: Your images consider our individual responsibility for social and environmental issues.
 Why is this important for you, both personally and professionally?

 SC: This question could lead to a very long philosophical dissertation.
 But if I had to put it simply, there is a saying in France: “Les choses sont ce qu’elles sont” which means: “Things are what they are.”
 This illustrates well the disengagement of responsibilities I’ve mentioned.
 But things are not “what they are”, they are “what we do” and “how we deal with them.”